Italy chefs roast junior minister who snubbed national cuisine

-ROME (Reuters) - Top Italian chefs are clamoring for the resignation of a junior minister who dismissed the country’s cuisine as a poor copy of trendy French cooking, poking a sore spot in a long-held kitchen rivalry between the two nations.
+ROME, May 24 (Reuters) - Top Italian chefs are clamouring for the resignation of a junior minister who dismissed the country’s cuisine as a poor copy of trendy French cooking, poking a sore spot in a long-held kitchen rivalry between the two nations.

 “I have a negative judgment of the skill of Italian chefs,” Italian Culture Undersecretary Ilaria Borletti Buitoni told weekly magazine Panorama.